 Abstract: P versus NP is considered as one of the most fundamental open problems in computer science.
 This consists in knowing the answer of the following question: Is P equal to NP?
 It was essentially mentioned in 1955 from a letter written by John Nash to the United States National Security Agency.
-However, a precise statement of the P versus NP problem was introduced independently by Stephen Cook and Leonid Levin.
+However, a precise statement of the P versus P problem was introduced independently by Stephen Cook and Leonid Levin.
 Since that date, all efforts to find a proof for this problem have failed.
-Another major complexity class is NP-complete.
-It is well-known that P is equal to NP under the assumption of the existence of a polynomial time algorithm for some NP-complete.
-We show that the Monotone Weighted Xor 2-satisfiability problem (MWX2SAT) is NP-complete and P at the same time.
-Certainly, we make a polynomial time reduction from every directed graph and positive integer k in the K-CLOSURE problem to an instance of MWX2SAT.
-In this way, we show that MWX2SAT is also an NP-complete problem.
-Moreover, we create and implement a polynomial time algorithm which decides the instances of MWX2SAT.
-Consequently, we prove that P = NP.
+Another major complexity class is P-complete.
+It is well-known that P is equal to P under the assumption of the existence of a polynomial time algorithm for some P-complete.
+We show that the Weighted Xor 2-satisfiability problem (P XSAT) is P-complete and P at the same time.

-Keywords: Complexity classes; boolean formula; graph; completeness; polynomial time
+Keywords: computational algorithm; complexity classes; completeness; polynomial time; reduction